mxr/sqlite-export-for-ynab/README.md

 $ sqlite-export-for-ynab
 ```

-Running it again will pull only the data that changed since the last pull.
+Running it again will pull only data that changed since the last pull (this is done with [Delta Requests](https://api.ynab.com/#deltas)).
 If you want to wipe the DB and pull all data again use the `--full-refresh` flag.

 You can specify the DB path with the following options
 1. The `--db` flag.